Video game award: NAVGTR Awards

 The National Academy of Video Game Trade Reviewers (NAVGTR), a 500-member body of video game journalists, established the NAVGTR Awards in 2001 to award the best games of the year in several categories as determined by members of NAVGTR.

 New York Game Awards

 The New York Game Awards were established in 2011 by the non-profit organization, the New York Videogame Critics Circle established by both mainstream and industry-specific journalists in New York City that cover video games.

-Pégases

-The Pégases awards are organized by French trade organization Syndicat national du jeu vidéo (SNJV) since 2019.